altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 mn:RX
 }
 {
-~Ada was hunched by the door, bracing it closed~ ~While it had a lock: we were not taking chances~ 'L_R::If we wait maybe they will go away...'
+~Ada was hunched by the door, bracing it closed.
+While it had a lock: we were not taking chances~ 'L_R::If we wait maybe they will go away...'
 *Another knock*
 ~It was was followed by several attempts at turning the latch.